Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Methodology and Data Collection

-Fig \ref{Fig2} illustrates herding detection results and sector distribution of each community (as a result of applying the Louvain community detection algorithm) in the combination of all three types of assets over the entire period.
-Specifically, the number of communities found by the Louvain algorithm and the proportion of each sector in each community is illustrated in the lower sub-figure.
-Sectors are listed on the y-axis, each represented by a unique color.
-For each community, the longer the bar of a corresponding sector, the greater the sector’s percentage within that community.
-In the meantime, the upper sub-figure reveals the corresponding herding detection results for each community in the lower sub-figure.
-The grey bar means the herding based on CSAD model (Eq~\ref{eq:4}) is significant, the green bar means the herding based on CSAD for the \textit{up} market condition (Eq \ref{eq:5}) is significant, the red bar means the herding based on CSAD for \textit{down} market condition (Eq \ref{eq:5}) is significant.
+Fig \ref{Fig1} illustrates herding detection results and sector distribution of each community (as a result of applying the Louvain community detection algorithm) in the combination of all three types of assets over the entire period.
+Specifically, the number of communities found by the Louvain algorithm and the proportion of each sector in each community is illustrated in the lower sub-figure (Fig \ref{Fig1}b).
+For each community, the dominance of each financial sector within this community is indicated by the length of its corresponding horizontal bar.
+Sectors are listed on the y-axis, each represented by a unique color, the longer the bar of a corresponding sector, the greater the sector’s percentage within that community.
+In the meantime, the upper sub-figure (Fig \ref{Fig1}a) reveals the corresponding herding detection results for each community in the lower sub-figure (Fig \ref{Fig1}b).
+To visualize these herding coefficients, we use their absolute values and refer to them as \textit{herding magnitudes}, if there is no evidence of herding, the herding magnitude is equal to 0.
+In this regard, the grey bar means the herding based on CSAD model (Eq~\ref{eq:4}) is significant, the green bar means the herding based on CSAD for the \textit{up} market condition (Eq \ref{eq:5}) is significant, the red bar means the herding based on CSAD for \textit{down} market condition (Eq \ref{eq:5}) is significant.
 The higher the bar, the more pronounced the herding.
-The assets in each community are listed in Appendix \ref{S3_Tab}.
-We find that most communities reveal herding except for the two communities 7 and 8.
+The assets in each community are listed in \nameref{S3_Tab}.
 Overall, it is shown that performing herding detection on the whole period tends to finish with a 'Yes' result.
 However, it is almost impossible to conclude anything given this result since the examined period is long, leading to a lack of detail.
 Furthermore, all types of investment vehicle exhibit herding behavior so no unique patterns can be found.
 This ambiguity encourages us to split the original period into sub-periods so that the herding behavior can be examined on a finer time interval, which enhances the detail level of the experiment.
 The information for this timeline division is proposed in the next section.